verlok/blog-11ty/content/blog/how-i-made-the-web-more-responsive--debug-avoid-slow-interaction-next-paint-inp/index.md

 ---
-title: "Talk: Enhancing web responsiveness.
-Debugging and avoiding slow interactions"
+title: "Talk: How I made the web more responsive — real-world case studies of INP optimizations"
-description: "Videos, slides, dates and locations of my web performance talk I brought at conferences, Google Developer Groups (GDG) and meetups around Europe."
+description: "Videos, slides, dates and locations of the web performance talk I brought at conferences, Google Developer Groups (GDG) and meetups around Europe where I discuss debugging and avoiding slow interactions based on my experience on auditing Interaction to Next Paint (INP) on clients' websites."
 date: 2024-05-24
 tags:
   - talks